 DESIGN TEAM Eva Castro, Holger Kehne

 The folding and tilting of the glass storefront produces multiple reflections, blending the images of exterior and interior.
 A second glass screen separates the entrance lobby from the working area at the back, and serves as an additional acoustic and visual buffer.
-The introduction of a pavement light and an internal light well allow the ground floor and formerly unusable basement to become one vertical space with varying degrees of visibility and privacy.
+Pavement lights and an internal light transform the ground floor and the formerly unusable basement into a light-flooded space with a high degree of privacy.